 Because the lender can liquidate assets if the borrower cannot repay the loan, the lender has less risk.
 In turn, collateral can yield better interest rates at a better credit maximum for small business owners looking to secure a loan.

 While unsecured LOC is attractive to business owners because they do not require collateral, getting the same rates as a secured loan isn’t easy.
 Lenders take on a higher risk and usually need splendid credit and proof of steady cash flow over multiple years.
 In addition, unsecured LOC runs a higher interest rate with smaller credit lines.

 A form of unsecured loan, business credit cards can be an extra layer of flexibility for savvy small business owners.
 However, this option will offer the least amount of credit with the highest interest rates.
 Additionally, business credit cards will be more strict on transaction fees, cash advance fees, and repayment plans.

 Steps to Success: How to Qualify for Business Lines of Credit

 Once you’ve decided that a business line of credit is the right option for you, it’s essential to understand the requirements.
 The first step is determining which loan option is best for you and gets you the most value for growing a small business.
-For assistance with matching entrepreneurs with suitable loans, check out BitX Funding’s LOC to find your loan.
+Check out BitX Funding’s LOC to find your loan for assistance with matching entrepreneurs with suitable loans.
 When shopping around for loans, don’t be disparaged if you need to apply for multiple lines of credit at varying interest rates.
 Look at the interest rate options available to find the best deal for your small business.

 When you’ve found the loans you want to apply for, gather the necessary documents and have them ready to submit with each relevant form.
-Documents you’ll need when applying includes:
+Documents you’ll need when applying to include: